Poppulo

 Key Takeaway

-Internal marketing is how a business communicates information including product updates, personnel changes, its mission and values, and more, with its employees.
+Internal marketing is how a business communicates information including product updates, personnel changes, the company's mission and values, and more, with its employees.
 Just like external marketing, internal marketing needs to be professional and engaging.
+Internal marketing campaigns are often led by a company's human resources department.

 When carried out effectively, internal marketing strategies will improve the employee experience, boost company loyalty and increase employee engagement, ultimately leading to a better-performing business.
 Employees that believe in the brand are more likely to be more motivated to communicate their enthusiasm to the clients and to become brand ambassadors on social media.